tnorris/head-in-the-clouds/README.md

 Amount of work done.
 Storypoints/issues/new-customers-onboarded/etc

 ### Frequency by request type
-This often ends up being the thing you automate first
+This is how you know what to automate first

 ### Frequency by root cause
 Use this to figure out what product defect is causing the most pain